rileyle/UCGretina/README.md

 ### In-beam Simulations ###

+Mandatory command after all /BeamOut/ and /BeamIn/ commands:

+    /BeamOut/Update

-Commands related to the incoming beam:
+Optional commands related to the incoming beam:

     /BeamIn/A <A> /BeamIn/Z <Z>